birdofpreyru/react-utils/docs/docs/api/functions/getConfig.md

 Also, our library may add some extra fields to the config loaded by [node-config];
 for example it automatically adds `CSRF` token field to the configuration injected into the client-side code.

+### Arguments
+- `sync` &mdash; **boolean** &mdash; Optional.
+If `true`, the function returns config object synchronously, if it is possible at the moment of the call, or it throws an error otherwise.

+### Result
+This function returns either the configuration object, or a promise that resolves to that object, one it becomes available (see details in the function description above).

 [client()]: /docs/api/functions/client
 [node-config]: https://github.com/lorenwest/node-config